 To support our three goals, we’re running our own community programmes, and supporting those of leading charities.
 Our programmes include:

 1. Creating a positive learning environment – We want more children to have an environment in which they can develop and learn.
-To meet this ambition, we are working with Magic Breakfast to fund over 700,000 breakfasts for 3,800 students in 57 school breakfast clubs a year as research shows that eating a healthy and nutritious breakfast improves pupil attainment.
-Through our work with In Kind Direct, we donated more than £1.2 million of products in 2016 to more than 1,700 children’s charities and other causes across Britain.
-We also make nearly 200 local charity donations annually to initiatives around our UK locations that help create great places for children to play, develop and learn.
+To meet this ambition, we are working with Magic Breakfast to fund 1 million breakfasts for over 5,000 students a year in 77 schools across the UK, as research shows that eating a healthy and nutritious breakfast improves pupil attainment.
+Through our work with In Kind Direct, we have donated over 170,000 products worth over £4.5 million, and in 2017 alone we donated £1.5 million in goods and 47,000 products to over 1,800 charities and voluntary organisations across the country.

 2. Developing essential skills – We strive to help children get the skills they need to excel in the digital world, including literacy, maths and technology.
 We support Beanstalk, a literacy charity, to improve reading in schools by funding reading volunteers who support children who need extra help.
 We donate Kindle devices and books through our Kindle Reading Fund to the schools in our local areas.
 We have also launched a number of STEM initiatives, such as our Design a Drone competition and STEM Ambassadors programme in schools in Cambridge.